Have you heard of Stockholm Syndrome?

 So… what is trauma bonding?
 What are the signs of trauma bonding?
 We’re diving into all the details.

 The cycle of abuse, also known as the cycle of violence, is a pattern of repeated behavior by an abuser that starts with pressure building in a relationship, an explosion of abuse, a reconciliation, and the calm before another storm.
-It is repeated trauma with intermittent positive reinforcement.
+It is repeated trauma with intermittent positive reinforcement, often including love bombing.

 There are different types of trauma bonds.
 Trauma bonding can occur in abusive relationships, fraternity hazing, religious cults, military training, child abuse, and even kidnapping.

 Trauma bonds are often formed due to the body’s natural stress response that activates the sympathetic nervous system and limbic system — the parts of the brain that regulate emotions and bodily responses to your environment.